krayush/angularjs-cdn/README.md

 ```

 ### Generate Build
-For generating a build directory with all the app files bundled, run:
+For generating a build directory with all the app files bundled, run this command.
+Note: The build directory is neither under watch and nor is any file updated in build directory on any change.
+Run npm run build for refreshing the build directory completely
 ```bash
 npm run build
 ```